How To Search For Theorems In Lean 4

 "{f : A → B} {g : B → A} (hf : Injective f) (hg : Injective g) : ∃ h, Bijective h"

 In my experience, theorem-name queries are exceedingly rare, most lemmas you might want to find do not have names.
 Similarly, I never had the need to query a LaTeX-formula.
-Technically, we sometimes have the necessary LaTeX in our formalization blueprints, but it's hard to transform that into a query - we are not working within LaTeX environment, we are working within Lean environment.
+Technically, we do have some LaTeX in our formalization blueprints - however blueprints are not that detailed, practically all theorems we will need during the formalization process are glossed over in a blueprint.

 So, what gets used in practice is natural-descriptons and Lean-terms.
 In fact, what I find most useful is a heavy mix of these two.